we-merrill75/WendiMerrill-Cybersecurity-Project-1/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it is simple, reliable, efficient, and consistent for configuration management, application deployment, and orchestration (bringing different elements into a beautifully run whole operation).

 Ansible automation helps considerably with the representation of Infrastructure as Code (IAC).
-IAC involves provisioning and management of computing infrastructure and related configuration through machine-processable definition files.
+IAC involves provisioning and managing computing infrastructure and related configurations through machine-processable definition files.

-The playbook implements the following tasks:
+The  Elk playbook implements the following tasks:
   - install docker
   - install pip3
   - install docker python module